CollaborativeRoboticsLab/sphero_rvr_ros/sphero_rvr_control/readme.md

 Set the `simulated` argument to `true` in the `control.yaml` config file to run in hardware-less mode.
 In simulated mode, the hardware interface ignores writes and computes state by time-integrating the commanded wheel velocities, allowing you to test upper layers (controllers, teleop, navigation) without the robot attached.

+## interfaces

+The `sphero_rvr_control` package provides a `SpheroRvrHardwareInterface` class that implements the `ros2_control` hardware interface for the Sphero RVR robot.
+This class handles communication with the robot's hardware, including reading sensor data and sending commands to the motors and LEDs.

+The hardware interface supports the following features:

+- Differential drive control for skid-steered movement
+- Managed LED indicators:
+  - Brakelight LEDs (red) on the rear
+  - Undercarriage LEDs (white)
+- LED control for the headlight and status LEDs via ros services
+  - Headlight LED control service: `~/set_headlight`
+  - Status LED control service: `~/set_status_led`
+- Sensor data reading for odometry, IMU, ambient light, and color sensors
+- Simulated mode for testing without hardware
+- Battery level indicator via LED on battery door